 As production volumes decline over the life of the well, the oil-to-water ratio decreases as well.
 Therefore, the fluid properties of the production mixture change.
 This difference in fluid density affects both the intake pressure at the pump and the horsepower required to keep the ESP running efficiently.
 By proactively sizing the motor and the pump to account for variation in the fluid chemistry, operators and service companies can avoid motor problems and remain responsive to these conditions.

 Finally, unconventional wells tend to produce significant amounts of gas, and this problem can increase over time as the flowrate declines and pressure in the formation decreases.
 Gas becomes trapped by undulations in the lateral leg of the well, forming large gas slugs that can interrupt the flow of fluids through the pump.
-Factoring this transient gas into the ESP design can lead to preventative solutions that extend system run life and avoid failures down the road.
+Factoring this transient gas into the ESP sizing can lead to preventative solutions that extend system run life and avoid failures down the road.

 With advanced sizing software like Zone™, you can use predictive scenarios to make more informed decisions and leverage ESPs across the life cycle of your well.